Italy more upbeat on green targets after 1.8 GW auction in Jan - NewsBreak

 Italy more upbeat on green targets after 1.8 GW auction in Jan

-MILAN (Reuters) -Italy is more confident about meeting green energy targets after awarding 1.8 gigawatts of capacity in January helped by a faster permitting process, energy transition minister Roberto Cingolani said on Tuesday.
+MILAN, Feb 15 (Reuters) - Italy is more confident about meeting green energy targets after awarding 1.8 gigawatts of capacityin January helped by a faster permitting process, energy transition minister Roberto Cingolani said on Tuesday.

 Italy's byzantine authorisation process has slowed down the rollout of new green energy schemes, jeopardising access to EU recovery funds and the achievement of climate goals.